Andrew-S-Rosen/QMOF/README.md

 ## Overview
 This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties for metal–organic frameworks (MOFs) derived from high-throughput periodic density functional theory calculations.
 Currently, the QMOF database contains computed properties for 15,713 structures!

-If you use or wish to cite the QMOF database, please refer the following pre-print until the peer-reviewed publication is released:
+If you use or wish to cite the QMOF database, please refer to the following publication:

 - A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter* (in press).
 Pre-print available at [DOI: 10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).